Bene-Bac® Plus — Tips on How and When to Use

 - If your reptile is a carnivore, you can dampen the prey and sprinkle the powder on it or place the powder in a bag, add prey, and shake.

-- If your reptile is not eating, they use the gel and place directly in their mouth.
+- If your reptile is not eating, then use the gel and place directly in their mouth.
 If dealing with a very large snake, a folded piece of X-ray film with a hole cut in the center will make it easier and prevent injury to you and the snake.
 It is suggested that you consult with your veterinarian if your reptile has stopped eating.

 EQUINES AND ASSES